crcx/retroforth/doc/RETRO-Book.md

 ## Platform Specific Notes

-In addition to the 64-bit build, it is possible to override the image size, address stack depth, and data stack depth by defining the appropriate elements.

-E.g., for a 64-bit build with:

-    4,000,000 cells of memory
-    4,000     item limit on data stack
-    500       item limit on address stack

-Run `make OPTIONS="-DBIT64 -DIMAGE_SIZE=4000000 -DSTACK_DEPTH=4000 -DADDRESSES=500"`

 ### Haiku

-To build on Haiku, you need to link with the *network* library.
+To build on Haiku, you may need to link with the *network* library.
 E.g.:

     make LDFLAGS=-lnetwork

-### Unix

-On Unix, you can optionally enable the sockets device (and thus the socket words) by building with `-DENABLE_SOCKETS`.

-    make OPTIONS="-DENABLE_SOCKETS"

 ## Issues